Neraud/PADListener/README.md

 * create a file ROOT/local.properties containing a single key sdk.dir
 * set up an ANDROID_HOME environment variable

-If you want a properly sign apk, you should create a properties file containing your keystore informations (cf the example signing.properties.example).
+If you want a properly sign apk, you should create a properties file containing your keystore information (cf the example signing.properties.example).
 You need to reference this properties file with one of the following methods :
 * create a ROOT/gradle.properties containing a single key signingProperties.path
 * set up an SIGNING_PROPERTIES_PATH environment variable